Ko Te Niwha

 Te Whakakitenga Vision

-Te Niwha has a strong Vision to ensure Aotearoa New Zealand's response to current, ongoing and emerging infectious disease threats is characterised domestically and internationally as strong, prepared and unified.
+Aotearoa New Zealand's response to current, ongoing and emerging infectious disease threats is characterised domestically and internationally as a strong, prepared and unified network.

 Te Niwha